ACURO Submission FAQs

 - When is a site visit by ACURO required?

-When extramural institutions conduct research involving nonhuman primates, dogs, cats, or marine mammals, or medical training using any species of animal, ACURO must consider performing a site visit as part of the approval process.
+When extramural institutions conduct research involving nonhuman primates, dogs, cats, or marine mammals, or human medical training using any species of animal, ACURO must consider performing a site visit as part of the approval process.
 In some cases, site visits may be waived for institutions that are AAALAC accredited.
 Site visits may be required for some other protocols in addition to those mentioned above when ACURO deems necessary.

 Intramural site visits are conducted on a regular basis in accordance with ACURO policy.
 If you want to request an ACURO staff assistance visit, contact the ACURO Manager.